emqx/emqx-docs/en_US/README.md

 ### Scalability

 - Multi-server node cluster (Cluster)
-- Support `manual`, `mcast`, `dns`, `etcd`, `k8s` cluster discovery methods
+- Support `manual`, `dns`, `etcd`, `k8s` cluster discovery methods
 - Multi-server node bridge (Bridge)

 ### Data Integration

-- SQL syntax data integrations to extract, filter, enrich, and transform MQTT message or internal events to formats expected by users and send to external data platforms
+- SQL syntax data integrations to extract, filter, enrich, and transform MQTT message or internal events to desired format and export them to external data platforms
-- Supports data bridging with other brokers or IoT platforms using MQTT(such as EMQX Cloud, AWS IoT Core, Azure IoT Hub)
+- Supports data bridging with other brokers or IoT platforms using MQTT (such as EMQX Cloud, AWS IoT Core, Azure IoT Hub)
 - Supports integration with other apps using WebHook
-- 30+ enterprise system integrations include Kafka, RDS, various SQL / NoSQL / time-series databases, and enterprise systems such as Oracle and SAP (Enterprise edition)
+- 30+ enterprise system integrations including Kafka, RDS, various SQL / NoSQL / time-series databases, and enterprise systems such as Oracle and SAP (Enterprise edition)

 ### Reliability